In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 - Your request could be refused if the information is too sensitive, so decide carefully.

-Reaching out to bloggers, influencers and experts to provide comment on a given topic is a great way to add some colour and context to your PR campaign.
+Reaching out to bloggers, influencers and experts to comment on a given topic is a great way to add some colour and context to your PR campaign.

 However, if you’re going to make use of this valuable tactic, you should consider the following best practice points: